phptuts/codingwithnoah/summer-camp/day-2/highfive/index.md

 ## What is a pull-up resistor?

-A pull up resistor will default the Arduino pin to read that high.
-But when attached to ground it will read that nothing is passing through it.
-The reason we want to use this is because it reduces electronic noise.
-Each pin that has a number should have a pull-up resistor attached to it.
+A pull up resistor will default the Arduino pin to read that the pin has electricity running through it.
+But when attached to ground it will read that no electricity is passing through it.
+Each pin that has a number next to it, should have a pull-up resistor attached to it.
+The advantage of this is that electronic noise caused by cell phones and other devices will not interfere with the circuit.

 ![pull resistor](/images/summer-camp/day-2/highfive/pullup-resistor.jpg#img-phone)

 ## Pull-up Resistor Block

-This block is used to turn on the pull-up resistor.
-It will read 0 if the pull-up resistor is connected to ground and 1 if the resistor is not connected to ground.
-In the world of the Arduino 0 is false and 1 is true.
-This is not true for all languages.
+This block is used to turn on the pull-up resistor and return information about the electricity going through the pin.
+It will return 0 if the pull-up resistor is connected to ground and 1 if the resistor is not connected to ground.
+In the world of the Arduino 0 is false and 1 is true.  *This is not true for all languages.*

 ![pull resistor block](/images/summer-camp/day-2/highfive/pullup-resistor-block.png)

 ## Instructions